Shuqin2025/ssge-website/concepts/Trust.md

 Trust

-Trust is therefore

-an engineering outcome.
+Trust is therefore an engineering outcome.

 ---

-## The Future
+## Looking Forward

-The next generation of AI

-will not compete only by intelligence.
+The next generation of Artificial Intelligence will not compete through intelligence alone.

-It will compete by trust.
+It will compete through trustworthy execution.

-The organizations that can continuously generate trust

-will define the future of Artificial Intelligence.
+The organizations capable of continuously establishing trust through governed execution will define the next generation of AI infrastructure.

 ---

 ## Related Canon

+* C-005 Runtime
+* C-006 Architecture
+* C-007 Execution Loop
-- C-008 Evidence
+* C-008 Evidence
-- C-009 Governance
+* C-009 Governance
+* C-011 Semantic Execution